DenChenn/DenChenn/README.md

 I'm a student, software developer and a CEO of a start-up company.

 * 🔭 I’m currently working on our huge scale kubernetes project!!!
-* 🌱 I’m currently learning Rust and Kubernetes!!!
+* 🌱 I’m currently learning Rust!!!
 * 🐝 I'm currently runnning a startup company which is willing to provide wonderful service for individual coffee shops!!!
 * I am a double major student studying in NYCU and crazy about learning new technologies.
 Looking to take a part in a challenging project related to backend and devops.I have a great understanding on database system and distributed server system, and I am always open to any related job or intern